isomerpages/gb-assist/pages/solutionrepo/solution200.md

 ---
-title: COVID-19 Support Axiom IT Solutions - Office 365 - Package (Enterprise E3)
+title: COVID-19 Support Queue Management System - Package A
 permalink: /productivity-solutions-grant/solutionrepo/solution200
 ---

 #### Description

-Microsoft Office 365 is a suite of cloud-based productivity and collaboration application that integrates all Microsoft's existing online applications (Word, Excel, PowerPoint, OneNote, Outlook, Publisher, Sway, and Access) into a cloud service, adding Skype for Business and Microsoft Teams as the main communication.
+Awebstar Queue Management System is a cloud platform system that enables efficient and productive management of queues.
+It is equipped with SMS feature that enables users to get notified in-advance before their queue number is called.

 #### Details of Solution

-Click <a href='https://govassist.gobusiness.gov.sg/images/psg/Axiom_-_Office_365_Covid_Annex_3_Part_2.pdf' style='color:#037e8a'>here</a> to view details of solution.
+Click <a href='https://govassist.gobusiness.gov.sg/images/psg/Awebstar_QMS_Covid_Annex_3_Part_1.pdf' style='color:#037e8a'>here</a> to view details of solution.

 #### Eligibility Criteria